A brief history of smoking cheese

 Some food historians think that perhaps the owner of an ancient cheese store kept his product close by to a wood-burning fire and noticed that it gave the cheese a distinct flavour over time.

 In 2018 we smoke cheese very deliberately, there is nothing accidental about it!
 Everything from the intensity of the heat, or the kind of wood chips used, can affect the flavour outcome.
 It’s a little bit like making whisky; every part of the process – no matter how small it may seem – has some bearing on the final product and how delicious the cheese tastes.

 What are the methods to make smoked cheese?

 Most cheesemongers choose to smoke their cheese in smokers now, but there are still some who prefer the traditional method of an open wood fire.
-There are also unconventional methods – a newer method of ‘liquid smoke’ can be used.
+There are also unconventional methods – you can use a newer method of ‘liquid smoke’.
 The smoked flavour is liquified and mixed directly in.
-For us, traditional is best in this instance, and The Wiltshire Smokehouse continues to use age old methods.
+For us, traditional is best in this instance, and The Wiltshire Smokehouse continues to use age-old methods.

 If you’d like to try our award-winning smoked cheese, you can buy it online here.